monsoonmaelstrom/book2/book2.md

 The next day I’m sitting in the gallery listening to a last minute session about Avonare.
 The room is reasonably full for something like this, and the number of people lining the benches is cutting down on the echo that’s normally present due to the overwhelming number of hard surfaces coupled with the cavernous ceilings.

 The Avonarese Commander has been called in to give a briefing about the return of Avonare Polity’s heir.
 Evidently, my mother chose this morning to announce that she’s back.
 From the sound of things, she hasn’t mentioned Alex or me, which is good news for both of us, as far as I’m concerned.
-If she could just forget we exist entirely, that would solve about half of my problems.
+If she could forget we exist entirely, that would solve about half of my problems.

 Earlier this morning she, apparently, summoned the Avonarese Commander to the residence she has been staying in, and requested that Commander Melbrin accompany her to Corriven.
 I haven’t been able to figure out the angle behind that request yet since, on its face, it’s a stupid request.
 Nothing about my mother’s return is official yet, and therefore Commander Melbrin doesn’t answer to her.
 The overall discussion so far has put forth the same argument.